 Online Testing for Celiac Disease

-For more information about non-celiac gluten intolerance and how to diagnose it, we recommend these resources: University of Maryland Center for Celiac Research and the University of Chicago Celiac Disease Center eBook and the William K. Warren Center for Celiac Disease at the University of California San Diago.
-Celiac disease and gluten intolerance experts recommend first ruling out celiac disease and then eliminating gluten from the diet to see if symptoms are resolved.
+For more information about non-celiac gluten sensitivity and how to diagnose it, we recommend these resources: MassGeneral Hospital for Children Center for Celiac Research and the University of Chicago Celiac Disease Center eBook.
+Celiac disease and gluten sensitivity experts generally recommend first ruling out celiac disease, IBS and wheat allergy and then eliminating gluten from the diet to see if symptoms are resolved.
 Diagnosis of gluten sensitivity should be carried out under the care of a knowledgable physician.
 Self-diagnosis is not recommended.